MetPX/sarracenia/doc/sr_cpump.1.rst

  - runs as only a single instance (no multiple instances.)
  - does not support any plugins.
  - does not support vip for high availability.
+ - different regular expression library:  POSIX vs. python.
+ - does not support regex for the strip command (no non-greedy regex, which is key for this use case.)

 It can therefore act as a drop-in replacement for: